Binary state machine

 We have two possible cases,

-• If \(a_i - \texttt{carry} \geq b_i\), then \(a_i - b_i - \texttt{carry}\) provides the corresponding \(i\)-th byte of the representation of \(a - b\).
+- If \(a_i - \texttt{carry} \geq b_i\), then \(a_i - b_i - \texttt{carry}\) provides the corresponding \(i\)-th byte of the representation of \(a - b\).

-• If \(a_i - \texttt{carry} < b_i\) then we should compute the corresponding \(i\)-th byte of the representation of \(a - b\) as,
+- If \(a_i - \texttt{carry} < b_i\) then we should compute the corresponding \(i\)-th byte of the representation of \(a - b\) as,

 Observe that this is also included in the case when \(a_i - \texttt{carry} < b_i\), so we must not treat the last bit in a different manner.
 To end up with our example, we get the following byte representation of \(a - b\),

-Less than
+Less than¶

 Hence, we can not decide with this byte.
 And the same happens with the second byte, they are both equal to \(\mathtt{0x AE}\).
 Hence, the less significant byte decides,

 However, the problem with our setup is that we must start with the less significant byte and climb up to the most significant byte.
-The strategy will be to use some kind of a carry in order to “carry” the decisions from previous bytes.
+The strategy is to use some kind of a carry in order to “carry” the decisions from previous bytes.
 Let us do an example step by step, now with \(a = \mathtt{0x FF AA 02}\) and \(b = \mathtt{0x 01 AA 09}\).
-First of all, we will compare the less significant bytes.
+First of all, we compare the less significant bytes.
 Since:

 Henceforth, we should output a \(0\), independently to the previous carry decision.
 But, let us suppose now that \(b = \mathtt{0x FF AA 09}\).
 Then, in this last step, we should output a \(1\), since \(a < b\).
 The idea is that, in the last step, if both bytes are equal, we should output the decision carry \(\mathtt{carry}\).
 In general, in the step \(i\), comparing bytes \(a_i\) and \(b_i\), we have \(3\) cases,

-• If \(a_i < b_i\), we set \(\mathtt{carry}\) to \(1\).
+- If \(a_i < b_i\), we set \(\mathtt{carry}\) to \(1\).
 If we are at the most significant byte, we output \(1\).

-• If \(a_i = b_i\), we let \(\mathtt{carry}\) unchanged in order to maintain the previous decision.
+- If \(a_i = b_i\), we let \(\mathtt{carry}\) unchanged in order to maintain the previous decision.
 If we are at the most significant byte, we output \(\mathtt{carry}\).

-• If \(a_i > b_i\), we set \(\mathtt{carry}\) to \(0\).
+- If \(a_i > b_i\), we set \(\mathtt{carry}\) to \(0\).
 If we are at the most significant byte, we output \(0\).

-Signed less than
+Signed less than¶

 In computer science, the most common method of representing signed integers on computers, is called two’s complement.
 When the most significant bit is a one, the number is signed as negative.
 The way to express a negative integer \(x\) into two’s complement form is chosen so that, among integers of the same sign, the lexicographical order is maintained.
 That is, if \(a < b\) are signed integers of the same sign, then its two’s complement representations preserve the same order.
-This will not be true if the signs are different.
+This is not true if the signs are different.
 For example, it is not surprising that:

 using the two’s complement encoding, because \(111\dots1\) is negative and \(000\dots0\) is positive.
 The two’s complement form of negative integer \(x\) in a \(N\)-bits system is the binary representation of \(2^N - x\).
 For example, let \(x = -1\) and \(N = 4\).
 Then,